flupe/knitter/README.md

 > but if you are looking for a reliable and feature-complete tool, that's not it.
 > Your best bet is any of the tools in the *references* section of this document.

+## The Plan

+- A pretty-good web (indexed-picture mode) pixel art editor for yarn & stitch selection
+- A fast and pretty 3d-vis of the design
+- A programmatic interface for procedural designs

+## Misc

+- Possible names when the tool is public:
+  - Knitter (maybe some other things exist with this name)
+  - Graknit (Gra)

 ## References

 - [KnitScape](https://knitscape.net)